French Riviera RoséDiscover the French Riviera with a glass of crisp rosé in hand and sights on the pristine periwinkle blue of the sea.

 - EARN 2 KRISFLYER MILES PER $1

 Classic, unparalleled elegance.
-The ultimate snapshot of Provençal rosé, featuring the sultry spice of Bandol’s Mourvèdre-based expressions, the crisp clarity of the Côtes de Provence, and the savoury-sweet balance of Saint-Tropez.
+The ultimate snapshot of Provençal rosé, featuring wines from around the Côtes de Provence, and Saint-Tropez.

 What’s in the case?